 The project leads to reduce greenhouse gas emissions and provide clean renewable power to the regional NEWNE grid.

-The project activity provides direct and indirect job opportunities to the local population during construction of the project as well as during operation stage.
-Employment generation helps poverty alleviation in the local community and bring about reduction in the disparity of income.
-The infrastructure development for the purpose of the project activity benefits the local community.
-For instance, roads constructed for connecting the project sites are used by the villagers.
-The generation of electricity by the project activity improves availability of electricity to the state grid and also provides more opportunities for setting up of industries in the region.
-Communication facilities are improved substantially in the surrounding villages, which are located in remote areas.
+The project activity has provided direct and indirect employment opportunities to the local population during the construction and operational phases.
+Employment generation helps to alleviate poverty in the local community and reduces income disparity.
+The infrastructure developed for the project activity benefits the local community.
+For example, villagers use the roads built to connect the project sites.
+The project activity also improves the availability of electricity on the state grid and provides more opportunities for industries to establish themselves in the region.
+Communication facilities in the surrounding villages, which are located in remote areas, have substantially improved too.

-> For more information on this project, please click here and for more information on the project developer click here.
+For more information on this project, please click here and for more information on the project developer click here.